MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 `declined` state if some issues are found.
 The `suspendPerformanceJob.suspensionDeniedReason` acts as a placeholder to provide a detailed description of what caused the problem.
 If validation is successful, `SuspendPerformanceJob` moves to `accepted` state.
-When Suspend Performance Job process is finished, it moves to `completed` state.
+When the Suspend Performance Job process is finished, it moves to the `completed` state.
 This causes `PerformanceJob` state to change to `suspended`.

-Description and mapping of the Suspend Performance Job States is the same as in table 10.
+Description and mapping of the Suspend Performance Job States are the same as in table 10.

 ## 6.16.
 Use Case 16: Retrieve Suspend Performance Monitoring Job List